 5 HABITS THAT WILL MAKE YOU A HAPPY MOM

 1. Have time for yourself

 Consider it the most important sanity saver.
-Every person needs some time alone, some quite time, some “me time” – call it any way you like.
+Every person needs some time alone, some quiet time, some “me time” – call it any way you like.
 The point is, this helps you hear yourself, learn more about your personality, do what you like and recharge.
-This is especially crucial for moms, because they tend to burn out emotionally in this whole motherhood thing.
+This is especially crucial for moms because they tend to burn out emotionally in this whole motherhood thing.

 My list of “me-time” sanity savers:

 - go for a walk ALONE

 - go out (socialize)